 Of course, yes! we can say that it's not a matter of luck or failure in transferring certain technologies to a new environment.
 It is an inevitability.
 The world is becoming increasingly digital, which means that all areas of life come into contact with the virtual world in one way or another.

 Such changes are inevitable for retailers, so failure is not an option.
-Sooner or later, all retail brands will have to tie a part of their business to the ad tech in one way or another.
+Sooner or later, all retail brands will have to tie a part of their business to the ad tech industry in one way or another.
 Therefore, it is better to do it at the dawn of this trend, as such an opportunity is a significant competitive advantage.